MozillaSecurity/laniakea/README.md

 }
 ```

-Add your setup script which is going to be used for provisioning your EC2 instances to user_data/.
-If you add a custom script rather than modifying "default.sh" than add the path to the parameter "-user-data".
+Add your setup script which is going to be used for provisioning your EC2 instances to "user_data/".
+If you add a custom script rather than modifying "default.sh" then use the "-user-data" parameter.

 <h4>Basic Usage</h4>
 ```